 On November 11, delegates lay wreaths on behalf of the Labour Council at services in their community remembering the sacrifice and service of members of the armed forces.

 United Way of the Lower Mainland Labour Appreciation Dinner

-In late November/early December the NWDLC honours an individual with the Labour Community Service Award.
+On Wednesday, November 21, 2018 the NWDLC will honour an individual with the Labour Community Service Award.
 The award recognizes outstanding Labour activism and community service at the United Way event.